Nupur-me/LinkedInBackend/README.md

 # LinkedIn Clone Backend - (Spring Boot)

-#### This project is a LinkedIn-inspired backend platform built with Spring Boot, designed to connect users and facilitate professional networking through an efficient and scalable architecture.
+#### This project is a LinkedIn-inspired backend built with Spring Boot.
+It connects users and supports professional networking with an efficient, easy-to-scale setup.

 # Key Features: